barryclark/jekyll-now/_posts/2019-09-16-howto-nuxeo-component.md

 }
 ```

-The `ClientCredentialsAccessTokenProvider` is then not responsible for its initilization which allows to build out a complete object in a unit test and mocking the dependencies that we are not interested in.
+The `ClientCredentialsAccessTokenProvider` is then not responsible for its initialization which allows us to build out a complete object in a unit test mocking the dependencies that we are not interested in.
 Our object becomes simpler and doesn't call `Framework.getService()` directly anymore:

 ```java
 public class ClientCredentialsAccessTokenProvider implements AccessTokenProvider {